Nataša Bekvalac: Personal life

 Bekvalac has also received widespread media attention because of her personal life.
 She has been married three times and has two daughters.
 In 2004, she started dating Serbian waterpolo player Danilo Ikodinović.
 They married in July 2006.
 The couple welcomed their daughter Hana on 17 March 2007.
-After five years of marriage, Bekvalac divorced from Ikodinović in 2011.
+After five years of marriage, Bekvalac divorced Ikodinović in 2011.

 Between 2015 and 2017, she was married to handball player Ljubomir Jovanović.
 Subsequently, she married IT entrepreneur Luka Lazukić.
 Bekvalac gave birth to her second daughter, named Katja, on 28 February 2018.
 On the night of April 12, she was physically assaulted by her then husband.
-In April the following year, Lazukić was charged for domestic assault and was sentenced to 8 months of prison.
-Bekvalac filled for a divorce from Lazukić in October 2019.
+In April the following year, Lazukić was charged for domestic assault and was sentenced to eight-month suspended prison sentence.
+Bekvalac filed for divorce from Lazukić in October 2019.